Getting craft room ideas for small spaces can be hard, and even more difficult if you are a crafter or blogger and need a dedicated workspace.

-A great way to get this at an affordable price is to buy from Ikea, they have many options that can fit together, for all of that yarn!
+A great way to get this at an affordable price is to purchase from Ikea, they have many options that can fit together, for all of that yarn!

 Creating a craft room in a small space has its challenges.

-That’s why it is important to get organised and source out an area that you can utilise.
+That’s why it is important to get organized and source out an area that you can utilize.